 - Dogtra EDGE Long Range Remote Dog Training E-Collar

 - Pet Union PT0Z1 Premium Dog Training Shock Collar

 Warning: you should use shock collars only on dogs that understand basic commands like sit and stay.
 That way your dog understands what you’re asking of them.

-1. Our Top Pick: Dog Care Dog Training Collar
+2. Dog Care Dog Training Collar

 The Dog Care Dog Training Collar has three different modes for training: beep, vibration, and shock modes.

 For most dogs, the vibration and noise modes are enough to get a positive response.

-If you still need to use the shock modes, there are 99 different levels of static shock to choose from and a security keypad lock to prevent accidental shocks.
+If you still need to use the shock modes, there are 99 different levels of a static shock to choose from and a security keypad lock to prevent accidental shocks.

 The keypad lock is not a button on the keypad but a physical slide/button on the side of the transmitter so you don’t need to worry it will accidentally unlock.